Bolo101/TCM/Linux101/notes.md

 -a is for archive mode.
 Ti enables to transfer directories recursively and preserve user permissions and ownership -z is for compression

+# COnverting files
+DOS uses  Control Line Feed for line termination
+MACOS uses Control for line termination
+Linux uses the normal line termination for Linux which is a line feed

+We can see thse details using the file command
+When opening a file with vim we can read the linux line termination of linux files using:
+In normal mode :
+:e ++ff=unix

+We can convert files using commands
+## Unix -> Windows format:
+cp file1.txt temp.txt
+$unix2dos temp.txt
+We can use -n to create a new file with the changes
+$unix2dos -n sample.txt newfile.txt

+## Unix -> MAC
+Can convert to MAC:
+$unix2dos -c mac temp.txt

+## Dos -> Unix
+dos2unix temp.txt

+# Text editors (only vim nano is sh**)
+## Searching for letters
+/searchCharacter
+use lowercase n to go to next match.
+Uppercase N to go to previous match

+# Process management